Business Continuity Exercises:

 The only thing that worries me is… has Charlie given away TOO many of his exercise secrets for his own good?

 Crisis Prepared Limited – Organisational Resilience Consultancy

 Burscough, Lancashire, United Kingdom

-WHAT PEOPLE ARE SAYING ABOUT BUSINESS CONTINUITY EXERCISES III
+WHAT YOUR COLLEAGUES ARE SAYING ABOUT BUSINESS CONTINUITY EXERCISES III

 THE AIM OF THIS BOOK 1

 TEN REASONS WHY YOU SHOULD CONDUCT SHORT EXERCISES 5

 1 THE SIMPLEST OF EXERCISES: THE PLAN WALKTHROUGH 37

 1.3 REPORTING AND FOLLOW-UP 40

 2 THE MOST VERSATILE OF EXERCISES: SPEED EXERCISING 41